hpi-schul-cloud/resources-api-v1/schemas/error/README.md

     In case of a validation error, include the problematic attribute.
     Include source code, ... .

+Errors following this error may contain more information.
+Please see the [example][api-ex] for useful errors such as validation.

 ## Related Work
 See [stackoverflow](http://stackoverflow.com/a/25637397/1320237) for the jsonschema inplementation hints.